-Request for Nonstandard Assessment Accommodation 2021-22
+Request for Nonstandard Assessment Accommodation 2023-24

 Purpose of Form: This form is to request a unique accommodation (e.g., testing at home, use of electronic devices for medical monitoring) that is not identified in the accommodations manual and is to be used on a state-required assessment.
-The New Mexico Student Assessment Accommodations Manual can be found on the <a href="https://documer.com/documer
+The NMPED Accessibility & Accommodations Manual: Supporting Students During Testing can be found on the Accommodations Manuals section of the PED website.